GabeScott/standard-works-vault/General Conference/2001 October - Doctrine of Inclusion.md

 # Doctrine of Inclusion

-*By M. Russell Ballard - Of the Quorum of the Twelve Apostles*
+By Elder M. Russell Ballard - *Of the Quorum of the Twelve Apostles*

 *Given in the October session of the 2001 General Conference*

+>*If we are truly disciples of the Lord Jesus Christ, we will reach out with love and understanding to all of our neighbors at all times.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2001/10/doctrine-of-inclusion?lang=eng)